Top 10 Frequently Asked Questions for Weddings

 3) What kind of equipment do you use?

 I have invested a small fortune to have the best money can buy for your big day.
 Some highlights include Canon 5DM4 camera body for the excellent low light ability, multiple focal points, and silent shutter clicks.
-My two favorite lenses are the 50mm 1.2L for details and the 70-200mm IS 2.8L for capturing moments from a distance.
-I also have a 100mm macro for detailed shots like the weddings rings, a close range zoom of 24-70mm 2.8L, and a wide 16-35mm 2.8L lens mostly for epic shots and landscapes.
+My favorite lenses are the 50mm 1.2L for details and the 70-200mm IS 2.8L for capturing moments from a distance.
+I also have a 100mm macro for details like the weddings rings, a close range zoom of 24-70mm 2.8L, and a wide 11-24mm 4L zoom mostly for establishing shots of landscapes.
 For every event, I usually bring more than one of everything (camera body, lens, and flashes) and my second photographers are fully geared up as well.

 4) Do you have insurance?